 Financial Accounting Standards Board (the "FASB") Accounting Standards Codification ("ASC") Topic 810, Consolidation, requires the consolidation of a variable interest entity ("VIE") by an enterprise if it is deemed the primary beneficiary of the VIE.
-Further, ASC 810 requires a qualitative assessment to determine the primary beneficiary of a VIE, and additional disclosures for entities that have variable interests in VIEs.
+Further, ASC 810 requires a qualitative assessment to determine the primary beneficiary of a VIE, an ongoing assessment of whether an enterprise is the primary beneficiary of a VIE, and additional disclosures for entities that have variable interests in VIEs.
 As further described in Note 8, Bimini Capital has a common share investment in a trust used in connection with the issuance of Bimini Capital's junior subordinated notes.
 Pursuant to ASC 810, management has concluded that, while the trust is a VIE, Bimini Capital's common share investment in the trust is not a variable interest.
 Therefore, the trust has not been consolidated in the financial statements of Bimini Capital, and accordingly, this investment has been accounted for on the equity method.